playcanvas/developer.playcanvas.com/content/en/user-manual/assets/models/building.md

 ### **Map Types**

 As of Blender 2.71 both diffuse and normal maps of your material will be exported to the FBX file.
-If other map types are lost on export you have to set-up these maps in the Material Editor within the Designer.
+If other map types are lost on export you have to set-up these maps in the Material Editor within the Editor.
 To access the Material Editor, select the Model Entity, then click again on the material you wish to edit.
 Or right-click the model and select 'Edit Material'.

 ### **Embedding Textures**
 Embedded Textures make importing much easier.